pennsignals/pennsignals.github.io/_posts/2020-03-18-compare-chime.md

 | Market Share | 100%| N/A |
 | Hospital Length of Stay | 8 days  | 8 |
 | Vent Length of Stay | 16 days | 16 |

-WE didn't include ICU-only patients because the paper did not.
-The paper assumed all critical care patients are vented for 6 days and then remain in the ICU for 10 days.
+**CHIME's Critical Care Capacity Curve (Based on Above Data)**

 ![CHIME Do Nothing\label{Figure A}](https://i.ibb.co/LnPJRW9/chime-vent15.png)

-CHIME results, \ref{Figure A}, show a peak critical care beds at 600,000 in mid-June.
+The CHIME results show a peak need of 600,000 critical care beds in mid-June.

+Note that these results are very similar to the results predicted by the Imperial College COVID-19 Response Team:

 | Parameter | CHIME Scenario | Imp Col |
 |--|--|--|
 | Peak Date | Mid June  | Mid-End June |
 | Peak Ventilated or Critical Care Census | 600,000 | 730,000|

-The comparisons are in the ballpark which gives us confidence continue the evaulation into social distancing interventions.
+The similarity of the results gives us confidence to continue this comparison.

-Exploration of Social Restrictions Parameters
+Exploration of CHIME's Social Distancing Parameter
 -----
-PA social distancing restrictions as of March 16.
+PA's social distancing strategies as of March 16, can be  mapped to Imperial College's set of non-pharmaceutical interventions (NPIs).

 |Date| Label  | Policy|
 |--|--| --|
 | Monday, March 16 | PC | All K-12 Pennsylvania schools will be closed for ten business days effective Monday, March 16.|